 And yes, once you have kids, there isn’t much time left for the things you love.
 Even though those were all things that were important parts of who you were pre-mom.

-10 Simple Steps To Feeling Like Yourself Again After Kids
+10 Simple Steps To Feel Like Yourself Again After Kids

 But it’s not impossible to find yourself again after kids.
 Even if it takes some work.
-Below, you will find 10 Simple Steps To Feeling Like Yourself Again After Kids.
+Below, you will find 10 Simple Steps To Feel Like Yourself Again After Kids.